elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 ### Response [_response]

 You can execute your search by calling the `.execute()` method that will return a `Response` object.
-The `Response` object allows you access to any key from the response dictionary via attribute access.
+The `Response` object allows you access to any key from the response dictionary using attribute access.
 It also provides some convenient helpers:

 ```python
 response = s.execute()